 Your software idea may have different forms.
 It can be an app for intracompany use such as resource planning tool or a web application for a wide target audience.
 In the second case, besides the source code, there’s another important part of your product that requires special attention.

 It’s pretty hard to create a unique and eye-catchy design that will make your application recognizable.
 You can easily identify such brands as Twitter or Instagram by barely looking at their logos.
-In case of web application development, a trademark can protect you from the situation when a rival company providing similar services copies some visual aspects of your product to trick new customers and make them use their product.
+In case of custom web application development, a trademark can protect you from the situation when a rival company providing similar services copies some visual aspects of your product to trick new customers and make them use their product.
 As a result, you can lose some potential clients which will decrease the income of your company.

 Trademarks help to protect the name of your app, slogan, icons, and logos from being used by any third-parties.You can trademark the name of features and services provided by your application as well.
 Such measures will provide additional protection from possible lawsuits or legal issues.
 The process of trademarking is one of the most affordable protecting measures among the considered options.
 It won’t cost you a lot, and there are plenty of law consultancies that will help you to understand all the intricacies.

 Take the documentation process seriously.
 It’s recommended to write down everything related to the idea you have.
 All the documentation created during the work on the project should be saved.
 In case of unpredicted difficulties, each piece of documentation will help to confirm your stance in court.
-Everything from the application’s code to the results of meetings with development team has potential value, so don’t let things slide and save even the smallest details related to your software product.
+Everything from the application’s code to the results of meetings with the development team has potential value, so don’t let things slide and save even the smallest details related to your software product.
 You can’t predict which exact fact will help to support your standpoint, so keep in mind that there’s no such thing as unimportant documentation when it goes to the safety of your software idea.

 Check the People You’re Working with